richo/snowplow-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 <a name="usage-overview"/>
 ### Overview

-There are two usage modes for EmrEtlRunner:

-1. **Rolling mode** where EmrEtlRunner processes whatever raw SnowPlow event logs it finds in the In Bucket
-2. **Timespan mode** where EmrEtlRunner only processes those raw SnowPlow event logs whose timestamp is within a timespan specified on the command-line

-Timespan mode can be useful if you have a large backlog of raw SnowPlow event logs and you want to start by processing just a small subset of those logs.
+Running the StorageLoader is very straightforward - please review the command-line options in the next section.

 <a name="cli-options"/>
 ### Command-line options

-Invoke EmrEtlRunner using Bundler's `bundle exec` syntax:
+Invoke StorageLoader using Bundler's `bundle exec` syntax:

-    $ bundle exec snowplow-emr-etl-runner
+    $ bundle exec snowplow-storage-loader

-Note that the `bundle exec` command will only work when you are inside the `snowplow-etl` folder.
+Note that the `bundle exec` command will only work when you are inside the `storage-loader` folder.

-The command-line options for EmrEtlRunner look like this:
+The command-line options for StorageLoader look like this:

-    Usage: snowplow-emr-etl-runner [options]
+    Usage: snowplow-storage-loader [options]

     Specific options:
         -c, --config CONFIG              configuration file
-        -s, --start YYYY-MM-DD           optional start date * -e, --end YYYY-MM-DD             optional end date * -s, --skip staging|emr           skip work step(s)
+        -s, --skip download|load         skip work step(s)

-    * filters the raw event logs processed by EmrEtlRunner by their timestamp

     Common options:
         -h, --help                       Show this message
         -v, --version                    Show version

 A note on the `--skip` option: this skips the work steps **up to and including** the specified step.
-To give an example: `--skip emr` skips moving the raw logs to the Staging Bucket **and** skips running the ETL on EMR, i.e. it **only** performs the final archiving step.
+To give an example: `--skip load` skips downloading the logs from the In Bucket **and** skips loading the files into your Infobright database, i.e. it **only** performs the final archiving step.

 <a name="running"/>
-### Running in each mode
+### Running

-#### Rolling mode

-Invoking EmrEtlRunner with just the `--config` option puts it into rolling mode, processing all the raw SnowPlow event logs it can find in your In
-Bucket:
+As per the above, running StorageLoader is a matter of populating your configuration file, let's call it `my-config.yml` for this example, and then invoking StorageLoader like so:

-    $ bundle exec bundle exec snowplow-emr-etl-runner --config my-config.yml
+    $ bundle exec snowplow-emr-etl-runner --config my-config.yml

+### Troubleshooting

-#### Timespan mode
+#### Missing locate

-To run EmrEtlRunner in timespan mode, you need to specify the `--start` and/or `--end` dates as well as the `--config` option, like so:

-    $ bundle exec bundle exec snowplow-emr-etl-runner \
-      --config my-config.yml \
-      --start 2012-06-20 \
-      --end 2012-06-24

-This will run EmrEtlRunner on log files which have timestamps in the period 20 June 2012 to 24 June 2012 inclusive.

-Note that you do not have to specify both the start and end dates:

-1. Specify `--start` only and the timespan will run from your start date up to today, inclusive
-2. Specify `--end` only and the timespan will run from the beginning of time up to your end date, inclusive

-If your raw SnowPlow logs are generated by the Amazon CloudFront collector, please note that CloudFront timestamps in **UTC**.
+StorageLoader depends on SnowPlow's [infobright-ruby-loader] [irl] project, which in turn uses the `locate` shell command.
+You may get complains that this is missing, in which case you can install it separately.
+Instructions for Debian/Ubuntu:

+    $ sudo apt-get install mlocate
+    $ sudo updatedb

 <a name="scheduling"/>
 ## Scheduling